-- (i) Consulting fees charged by companies controlled by certain directors of the Company are included in professional fees, subcontractor expenses and mining interest expenditures. - (ii) Shared office expenses charged to and from a company with directors in common are included in marketing, rent, travel, and office and miscellaneous expenses.
+- (i) Consulting fees charged by companies controlled by certain directors of the Company are included in professional fees, subcontractor expenses, mining interests expenditures, and netted with long term debt. - (ii) Shared office expenses charged to and from a company with directors in common are included in marketing, rent, travel, and office expenses.